Non-comedogenic oils are a great addition to a healthy skin care regimen when used correctly and matched to the right kind of problem (s).

-Kiwifruit seed oil works best when mixed with a suitable oil as that will enhance its benefits.
+Kiwifruit seed oil works best when mixed with suitable non-comedogenic oil as that will enhance its benefits.

 Read Fight Aging Skin with Kiwi Fruit Seed Oil (This One Ingredient Makes a Lot of Difference) for some recipes.

-Though poppyseed oil is light, it doesn’t get absorbed into the skin quickly.
+Though poppyseed oil is a light non-comedogenic, it doesn’t get absorbed into the skin quickly.
 However, it isn’t greasy.

 Poppyseed oil is suitable for matured and damaged skin.
 It forms a protective barrier on the skin.
 Try PÖDÖR Premium Poppyseed Oil.